A drug commonly used to treat hyperparathyroidism.

 Limited case reports of use in pregnant women are insufficient to report a drug-associated risk of adverse developmental outcomes.

-In animal reproduction studies, when female rats were exposed to the drug during the period of organogenesis until weaning at 2-3 times the systemic levels of the drug (based on AUC) at the maximum recommended human dose (MRHD) of 180 mg / day, peripartum.
+In animal reproduction studies, when female rats were exposed to the drug during the period of organogenesis until weaning at 2-3 times the systemic levels of the drug (based on AUC) at the maximum recommended human dose (MRHD) of 180 mg/day, peripartum.

 A premature loss of postnatal puppies and a reduced body weight gain of puppies were observed in the presence of maternal hypocalcemia.

-Serious – use the alternative
+Severe – use the alternative

 - Erythromycin base.